jasper-tms/righty/README.md

 ### Python code for the "righty" GridTape-TEM dataset

+#### Installation
 Install this package into your python environment directly from GitHub using pip:

     pip install git+https://github.com/jasper-tms/righty

+To then later pull updates from github, use:

+    pip install --force-reinstall git+https://github.com/jasper-tms/righty

+#### Get started
-Then launch python and get started by looking at the dataset's description:
+Launch python, import this package, and get started by looking at the dataset's description:

     import righty
     print(righty.info.dataset_description)